emanthedataman/nicar2016_sqliteII/README.md

 ### HAVING

-* Acts like a filter - or the WHERE statement - for aggregate function
+* Acts like a filter - or the WHERE statement - for the aggregate function

 * How many counties have more 500 day cares